-Could be your friend someone who persuades you to forget the principles of the Christian life and behave like everyone else, like the sinful world?
-You will inevitably succumb to such daily influences without feeling it yourself.
+Could your friend be someone who persuades you to forget the principles of the Christian life and behave like everyone else, like the sinful world?
+You will inevitably succumb to such daily influences without feeling them yourself.
 Such a friend drags you down with himself.

 Could your friends be people who are jealous, who gossip about others?
-Do they really have to be your friends?
+Do they have to be your friends?
 When such people meet, the main topic of conversation is to discuss other people’s lives and their mistakes.
-Although as a Christian you should try not to be involved in this, because you do not feel how it affects you in a negative way.
-It inevitably affects your own attitude towards people.
+Although as a Christian, you should try not to be involved in this because you do not feel how it negatively affects you.
+It inevitably affects your attitude toward people.

-There are also people who constantly complain about how they are not doing well and how others are to blame for their failures.
-But they themselves do not want to change anything in their lives.
-Are you sure that such people do not have bad influence on you?
+Some people constantly complain about how they are not doing well and how others are to blame for their failures.
+But they do not want to change anything in their lives.
+Are you sure that such people do not have a bad influence on you?

 You can help with your prayer.
 Prayer for a friend is essential.
 But beware of his bad manners.